JowoScript/JowoScript/README.md

 </div>
 </div>

-### Muhammad Nurcahyo Pratomo Deep The Browser, My noted Barisan orang goblok akan bermunculan satu persatu di dunia kerja, Pastikan investasi itu menggunakan jaminan yang benar
+### Muhammad Nurcahyo Pratomo Deep The Browser, My noted Barisan orang goblok akan bermunculan satu persatu di dunia kerja, Pastikan investasi itu menggunakan jaminan yang benar, Gue santai selama belum di beli siapa yang tidak berguna, cari masalah gue blacklist lagi
 <div>
 	By 1995, Netscape Navigator wasn’t the only way to get online.
 Computer software giant Microsoft licensed the old Mosaic code and built its own window to the web, Internet Explorer.
 The release sparked a war.
 Netscape and Microsoft worked feverishly to make new versions of their programs, each attempting to outdo the other with faster, better products.